Table of contents

 1) If the handle passed to this routine is not the handle of an

-open DAF file, the error will be signaled by a routine called
+open DAF file, an error is signaled by a routine in the call

-2) If the specified DAF file is not open for read access, the
+2) If the specified DAF file is not open for read access, an

 The input `handle' should refer to a DAF file open for read